SimformSolutionsPvtLtd/react-native-country-code-select/README.md

 ---

-This is pure javascript library for selecting the country with search and filter using quick select and search via country name
+This is a pure javascript library for selecting a country with search and filter functionality

+This library is easy to use and provides you full customization, so you can customize component based on your need

 ## 🎬 Preview
 ---